Green-Software-Foundation/charter/charter.md

 [Check Community Specification Mode or Traditional Mode]

 - [ ] **Community Specification Mode.**
 1. Governance.
 The Working Group will operate in accordance with terms and policies of the Community Specification materials set forth at https://github.com/CommunitySpecification/1.0.
 2. Working Group Scope.
 As set forth in the Working Group repository’s Scope.md file.

-- [ ] **Traditional Mode.**
+- [x] **Traditional Mode.**

-  1. Governance.
-Traditional Mode uses the governance rules as set forth in Appendix A.
+1. **Governance.** Traditional Mode uses the governance rules as set forth in Appendix A.
-  2. Working Group Scope.
+2. **Working Group Scope**

   - Engaging with external bodies and campaigns, commenting on existing or proposed policy related to green software as well as creating our own policy proposals.
   - Managing projects related to the green certification of products and services.

 3. **Copyright Licensing.**  Each Working Group must specify the copyright mode under which it will operate prior to initiating any work on any Draft Deliverable or Approved Deliverable other than source code or datasets.
 The copyright mode for this Working Group is:  [Check one box]

   - [ ] Copyright Grant to Project, as set forth in Appendix B, Copyright Policy Option 1.
   - [x] Creative Commons Attribution 4.0, as set forth in Appendix B, Copyright Policy Option 2.
   - [ ] Open Web Foundation 1.0.
 (Only for those Working Groups selecting the Open Web Foundation mode for patent licensing).

   4. **Patent Licensing.**  Each Working Group must specify the patent mode under which it will operate prior to initiating any work on any Draft Deliverable or Approved Deliverable other than source code or datasets.
 The patent mode for this Working Group is: [Check one box]

   - [ ] RAND Royalty-Free Mode, as set forth in Appendix B, Patent Policy Option 1.
   - [ ] International Mode, as set forth in Appendix B, Patent Policy Option 2.
   - [ ] Open Web Foundation Agreement 1.0 Mode, as set forth in Appendix B, Patent Policy Option 3.